Todd Bowles: Tampa Bay Buccaneers

 On January 8, 2019, Bowles was hired as the defensive coordinator of the Tampa Bay Buccaneers, rejoining Bruce Arians as a member of his staff after Arians was hired as the team's head coach.

-Bowles' defense received praise for its performance in the 2020–21 playoffs as it was key in the Buccaneers defeating the New Orleans Saints in the divisional round and the Green Bay Packers in the NFC Championship game.
-Bowles won his third Super Bowl (his first as a coach) as the Buccaneers defeated the Kansas City Chiefs 31–9 in Super Bowl LV.
-Bowles was credited with a game plan that pressured Chiefs quarterback Patrick Mahomes without resorting to blitzing, by utilizing the two-deep safety look and pass-rushing which prevented the Chiefs' prolific offense from scoring a touchdown while also intercepting Mahomes twice.
+Bowles' defense received praise for its performance in the 2020–21 playoffs as it was key in the Buccaneers defeating the New Orleans Saints 30–20 on the road in the Divisional Round and the Green Bay Packers 31–26 on the road in the NFC Championship Game.
+Bowles won his third Super Bowl (his first as a coach) when the Buccaneers defeated the Kansas City Chiefs 31–9 during Super Bowl LV.
+Bowles was credited with a game plan that pressured Chiefs quarterback Patrick Mahomes without resorting to blitzing by utilizing the two-deep safety look and pass-rushing, which prevented the Chiefs' prolific offense from scoring a touchdown while also intercepting Mahomes twice.

 On August 4, 2021, Bowles agreed to a three-year contract extension with the Buccaneers.

-On March 30, 2022, Bowles was named the head coach of the Buccaneers after Bruce Arians shifted to a senior football consultant role.
-Bowles and the Buccaneers agreed to terms on a five-year deal.
+On March 30, 2022, Bowles was named the head coach of the Buccaneers on a five-year deal after Bruce Arians shifted to a senior football consultant role.
+In Bowles' first year as head coach, the Buccaneers finished atop the NFC South with an 8–9 record.
+However, they lost to the Dallas Cowboys 31–14 in the Wild Card Round.

+Following the 2022 season, starting quarterback Tom Brady announced his retirement and the Buccaneers signed Baker Mayfield in free agency as a result.
+The team finished the 2023 season atop the NFC South for the third consecutive year with a 9–8 record.
+They defeated the Philadelphia Eagles 32–9 in the Wild Card Round but lost to the Detroit Lions 31–23 on the road in the Divisional Round.

+The Buccaneers finished the 2024 season atop the NFC South for the fourth consecutive year with a 10–7 record.
+However, they lost to the Washington Commanders 23–20 in the Wild Card Round.

+Since being elevated to head coach in 2022, Bowles has earned widespread respect for his ability to keep the Buccaneers competitive through major roster transitions.
+He guided Tampa Bay to three consecutive NFC South titles from 2022–2024, becoming the first head coach in franchise history to win the division in each of his first three seasons.
+Praised for his steady leadership and defensive expertise, Bowles has overseen the continued development of a young nucleus that includes Calijah Kancey, Yaya Diaby, Zyon McCollum, and Antoine Winfield Jr., while also maximizing the veteran leadership of team captain Lavonte David.
+His defenses have consistently ranked among the league’s toughest against the run, and his ability to adapt game plans has been credited with keeping Tampa Bay in contention even as the roster evolved following Tom Brady’s retirement.
+Bowles’ partnership with Jason Licht has been central to sustaining the franchise’s identity as a postseason fixture.